dmitrii602/wmc-docs/docs/tools/toolchains/foundry.md

 With Foundry, you can manage dependencies, compile projects, run tests, deploy smart contracts, and interact with the blockchain via the command line and Solidity scripts.

-Refer to the [Foundry Book](https://book.getfoundry.sh/) to begin using Foundry with WMC.
+Refer to the [Foundry Book](https://book.getfoundry.sh/) to begin using Foundry with {process.env.BLOCKCHAIN_NETWORK}.

 ---

 # Using Foundry with WMC

-Foundry offers native support for WMC.
+Foundry offers native support for {process.env.BLOCKCHAIN_NETWORK}.

-Simply provide the WMC RPC URL and Chain ID when deploying and verifying your contracts.
+Simply provide the {process.env.BLOCKCHAIN_NETWORK} RPC URL and Chain ID when deploying and verifying your contracts.

 ## Mainnet